severian42/GraphRAG-Local-UI/README.md

 Welcome to **GraphRAG Local with Ollama and Interactive UI**!
 This is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.

-*NOTE: The app gained traction much quicker than I anticipated so I am frantically trying to get the bugs fixed and suggested improvements integrated.
-Right now it is functional but you may still run into some issues.
-This may mean you will need to update your version by the end of today if you encounter an error by chance.
-I am trying to be fluid with the adjustments.
+*NOTE: The app gained traction much quicker than I anticipated so I am trying to get any found bugs fixed and suggested improvements integrated.
+Right now it is fully functional, tested only on my Mac Studio M2 for now.
+I am trying to be fluid with the adjustments and so will try to update at least every few hours when possible.

 Changes being made right now:

 - LLM agnostic: Use Ollama or set your own base URL and local model for LLM and Embedder
-- Bug fixes on indexing and output file generation (missing _final/entities on some calls)
 - Launch your own GraphRAG API server so you can use the functions in your own external app
 - Dockerfile for easier deployment
+- Experimental: Mixture of Agents for Indexing/Query of knowledge graph
+- More graph visual options

 Feel free to open an Issue if you run into an error and I will try to address it ASAP so you don't run into any downtime*